iPhone 12: What you need to know about Apple's new 5G phone lineup - Local News 8

 “This is a huge moment for all of us and we’re really excited,” Apple CEO Tim Cook said.

 The iPhone 12 and 12 Pro will be available for pre-order on Oct.
 16 and in store on Oct.
 23. The iPhone 12 mini and 12 Pro Max will be available for pre-order on Nov.
-6 and in store.
-Nov.
+6 and in store on Nov.
 13.

 The iPhone 12 and iPhone 12 mini will have two cameras on the back, while the 12 Pro and 12 Pro Max add a third.
 Apple is also adding several software enhancements to the phones that will enable features such as night mode timelapses.